In the case of intestinal inflammation - i.e. gastroenteritis - the intestinal mucosa is usually irritated. The triggers for the irritation [...]

-Before treating an inflammation of the intestine: make a careful diagnosis
+Before a treatment of intestinal inflammation: make a careful diagnosis

 - a detailed conversation between doctor and patient to identify possible connections between certain everyday situations and intestinal complaints